BabylonJS/OldDocumentationSite/content/classes/2.3/TextFileAssetTask.md

 ### name : string

+The name

 ### url : string

+The url to this text file

 ### onSuccess : (task: IAssetTask) =&gt; void

+Function call when the mesh is load successfully

 ### onError : (task: IAssetTask) =&gt; void

+Function call when the mesh isn't load successfully

 ### isCompleted : boolean

+True if is completed, false otherwise.

 ### text : string

+The text

 ## Methods